-The secret revealed itself as Nunn traveled the country each fall to find the best players at the nations historically black colleges and universities.
+The secret revealed itself as Nunn traveled the country each fall to find the best players at the nation’s historically black colleges and universities (HBCUs).
 Most often the National Football League never noticed these men.
 Nunn knew they could play if only given a chance.
+As a Steelers’ scout Nunn is instrumental in signing Mean” Joe Greene, L.C.
+Greenwood, and John Stallworth to name just a few.

 The Color of Sundays is an IBPA Silver award winner.